• PolyD: complete guide to 3d Printing MJFTechnology

 If you want to learn more about FDM, SLS and Injection Moulding, read our blog articles:

-3. FUNCTIONALITY, MATERIALS, COLOURS AND FINISHES OF 3D PRINTING MJF TECHNOLOGY
+3. FUNCTIONALITY, MATERIALS, COLOURS AND FINISHES OF 3D PRINTING MULTI JET FUSION TECHNOLOGY

 You can test what we can 3D print by putting us to the test and ordering on our Online Quote.